Progestogen-only oral contraceptive pill

 Print this page

 The progestogen-only contraceptive pill (POP) is a form of contraception to prevent pregnancy.
-It contains only progestogen, a hormone similar to one produced by your ovaries.
-It does not contain oestrogen.
+It contains only progestogen, a hormone similar to 1 produced by your ovaries.
+It doesn't contain oestrogen.
+For oestrogen-containing contraception, see the combined pill.

 • POPs work mainly by thickening the mucus in your cervix so sperm can’t travel through it.

-• Cerazette® also works by stopping you from producing a monthly egg and changes the lining of your womb so it is less likely to accept a fertilised egg.
+• Cerazette® also works by stopping you from producing a monthly egg and changes the lining of your womb so it's less likely to accept a fertilised egg.

 ✔ It doesn’t interfere with sex.